munificent/craftinginterpreters/book/garbage-collection.md

 ^code sweep

-I know that's kind of a lot of code and pointer shenanigans but there isn't much to it once you work through it.
+I know that's kind of a lot of code and pointer shenanigans, but there isn't much to it once you work through it.
 The outer `while` loop walks the linked list of every object in the heap, checking their mark bits.
 If an object is marked (black), we leave it alone and continue past it.
 If it is unmarked (white), we unlink it from the list and free it using the `freeObject()` function we already wrote.

 <img src="image/garbage-collection/unlink.png" alt="A recycle bin full of bits." />

-Most of the other code in here deals with the fact that removing a node from a singly-linked list is cumbersome.
+Most of the other code in here deals with the fact that removing a node from a singly linked list is cumbersome.
 We have to continuously remember the previous node so we can unlink its next pointer, and we have to handle the edge case where we are freeing the first node.
 But, otherwise, it's pretty simple -- delete every node in a linked list that doesn't have a bit set in it.